The Stirling Oscelot Blackboard Learn Building Block is no longer maintained by Simon Booth at the University of Stirling.

 What to do next?

-You may wish to consider adding additional methods for embedding reading lists in your Blackboard Learn site.
-Talis Aspire has a Learning Tools Interoperability based tool that you may wish to explore.
+You may wish to consider an alternative method for embedding reading lists in your Blackboard Learn site.
+Talis Aspire has a Learning Tools Interoperability based tool that provides a similar way to ensure students see the reading list that they need without the academic's intervention.